emnify/emnify-sdk-java/README.md

-# emnify-sdk-java
+# emnify Java SDK

 ![Build Status](https://github.com/EMnify/emnify-sdk-java/actions/workflows/build.yaml/badge.svg)
 [![Maven Central](https://img.shields.io/maven-central/v/com.emnify.sdk/emnify)](https://search.maven.org/search?q=g:com.emnify.sdk%20AND%20a:emnify)
 [![codecov](https://codecov.io/gh/EMnify/emnify-sdk-java/branch/main/graph/badge.svg?token=PKQ5909911)](https://codecov.io/gh/EMnify/emnify-sdk-java)
 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=EMnify_emnify-sdk-java&metric=bugs)](https://sonarcloud.io/dashboard?id=EMnify_emnify-sdk-java)

-## Documentation

-The EMnify System Documentation can be found [here](https://cdn.emnify.net/api/doc/index.html).

-The OpenAPI Documentation can be found [here](https://cdn.emnify.net/api/doc/swagger.html).

-The Java library documentation can be found [here](https://emnify.github.io/emnify-sdk-java/).

-## Requirements

-### Supported Java Versions

-This library supports the following Java implementations:

-* OpenJDK 8
-* OpenJDK 11
-* OracleJDK 8
-* OracleJDK 11

-### TLS Requirements

-Supported TLS versions can be found [here](https://www.ssllabs.com/ssltest/analyze.html?d=cdn.emnify.net&latest).

-## Getting Started
+Supply your swarm of IoT devices with cloud connectivity by [emnify](https://emnify.com).
+Automate your routines with this SDK for Java.

-### Installation
+## Installation

 The recommended method for installing the SDK is with a build automation tool, like Maven or Gradle.
-You can add the EMnify dependency to your existing project, specifying the latest version.
+You can add the emnify dependency to your existing project, specifying the latest version.

+> Regardless of the package manager you are using, you need to specify the latest version of the emnify Java SDK.
+> The following examples use `{version}` where this should be specified.

-#### Maven
+### Maven

-Use the following dependency in your project to grab via Maven:
+Use the following dependency in your project to grab via [Maven](https://maven.apache.org/download.cgi):

 ```xml
     <dependency>